leeannehammond/seirf-phoenix-rising-hw/README.md

 Build a single-page web app that persists user data and connects to services like Twitter and Facebook via APIs.

 Learn the fundamentals of object-oriented programming while receiving support from industry experts and a community of peers.

+## Weekly homework cycle/due date

+Homework assigned on Tuesday, Wednesday, and Saturday is due the following Wednesday by start of class.

 ## #hw-submission-procedure
 ### We will walk through this together the first time!